-If you use the Audio Interface microphone input to connect the MPQ568C, remember to switch OFF the PHANTOM POWER!
+If you use the Audio Interface microphone input to connect the output of the MPQ568C, remember to switch OFF the PHANTOM POWER!
 Phantom power may damage the output of the MPQ568C!

-The MPQ568C principles of operation are different to how the DIYRE Palette works.
-The MPQ568C cannot be used as replacement for the DIYRE Palette.
+The MPQ568C principles of operation are different from how the DIYRE Palette works.
+The MPQ568C cannot be used as a replacement for the DIYRE Palette.

-The behavior of Colours may vary depending on settings and configuration.
-Colour Modules from different manufacturer may behave differently when compared to HRK Colour Modules.
+The behaviour of Colours may vary depending on settings and configuration.
+Colour Modules from a different manufacturer may behave differently when compared to HRK Colour Modules.
 All HRK Colour Modules are compatible with DIYRE Colour Module Format.

 Improper use of the MPQ568C may create unwanted results, such as noise or audible distortions.
-User should learn basics of acoustic engineering before use of any professional studio equipment.
+User should learn the basics of acoustic engineering before the use of any professional studio equipment.

-1. Set the GAIN Knob to minimum (max left)
+1. Set the GAIN Knob to a minimum (max left)

-4. Set EQ section knobs to 12 o’clock position – flat response
+4. Set EQ section knobs to 12 o’clock position and the frequency selection switches to middle position – flat response

-5. Connect the condenser microphone to rear XLR connector
+5. Connect the condenser microphone to rear panel XLR connector

-6. Switch the LINE/MIC switch to MIC possition
+6. Switch the LINE/MIC switch to MIC position

-8. Set the input gain of the audio interface to minimum
+8. Set the input gain of the audio interface to a minimum

 9. Switch OFF any PAD or input attenuator on the interface.